dolox/fallback/README.md

 		Batches?
 Why?

-		Well libraries such as jQuery UI are dependent on jQuery to be loaded first, and this is how we solve this problem but setting `ready_invoke` to false on the first batch, and let it execute our 2nd and final batch.
+		Well libraries such as jQuery UI are dependent on jQuery to be loaded first, and this is how we solve this problem by setting `ready_invoke` to false on the first batch, and let it execute our 2nd and final batch.
 	*/